 Medicine and health sciences = $161,772 (5%)

-So the bottom line is that student loan debt impact both the ability to buy a house and build an investment portfolio.
-Combined, these two huge personal burdens are contributing to the U.S. retirement crisis.
+The bottom line is that student loan debt impacts the ability to buy a house and build an investment portfolio.
+These two substantial personal burdens are contributing to the U.S. retirement crisis.

-While many politicians and top executives in the financial services industry want to deny or downplay the retirement crisis, this is something attentive financial advisors will see every day in their practices.
+While many politicians and top executives in the financial services industry want to deny or downplay the retirement crisis, attentive financial advisors will see this daily in their practices.
 Worse, there is very little they can do to correct the situation.